Git and GitHub essentials for Docs

 If you're familiar with centralized version control systems (such as Team Foundation Server, SharePoint, or Visual SourceSafe), you will notice that Git has a unique contribution workflow and terminology to support its distributed model.
 For instance, there is no file locking that is normally associated with check-out/check-in operations.
 As a matter of fact, Git is concerned about changes at an even finer level, comparing files byte by byte.

 Git also uses a tiered structure to store and manage content for a project:

 - Repository: Also known as a repo, this is the highest unit of storage.
 A repository contains one or more branches.

 - Branch: A unit of storage that contains the files and folders that make up a project's content set.
 Branches separate streams of work (typically referred to as versions).
 Contributions are always made and scoped to a specific branch.
-All repositories contain a default branch (typically named "master") and one or more branches that are destined to be merged back into the master branch.
-The master branch serves as the current version and "single source of truth" for the project.
+All repositories contain a default branch (typically named "main") and one or more branches that are destined to be merged back into the default branch.
+The default branch serves as the current version and "single source of truth" for the project.
 It's the parent from which all other branches in the repository are created.